valeria-io/bokeh-dataviz-catalogue/dual_axis_bar_line_plot/README.md

 ## Graph 1: Function with mandatory parameters

-Obligatory parameters are: title, group name for the x axis, the column name for the bar variables, the column name for the line and the names for the left and right axis values.
+Obligatory parameters are: dataframe, title, group name for the x axis, the column name for the bar variables, the column name for the line and the names for the left and right axis values.

 ```python
 plot_dual_axis_dual_bar_line(